bonsai-rx/docs/articles/documentation-docfx.md

 > We recommend using a code editor with an integrated terminal like [Visual Studio Code](https://code.visualstudio.com/) to follow along with these instructions.

 ## Repository organization
-For effective long term maintenance of documentation, package repositories should be organized according to the following standard folder structure before setting up `docfx`:
+To help long term maintenance of documentation, we recommend package repositories to be organized according to the following standard folder structure before setting up `docfx`:

 ```
 .